Swiftales/swiftales.github.io/_posts/2016-12-11-LevelUpProtocols.md

 ![Image alt](/assets/posts/Deep_Dive_Protocols/personTable.png "TableView")

 Yea, not one of the most gorgeous user interface.
-Naming things is not the only thing in which I am **not** good at but hey, its just a demo, so dont judge.
+Naming things is not the only thing in which I am **not** good at, but hey, its just a demo, so don't judge.

-We can easily create a new decorator change the look of our TableView.
+We can easily create a new decorator to change the look of our TableView.

 ```swift
 struct VerticalDecorator: TableViewCellDecorator {